hashgraph/guardian/docs/getting-started/getting-started/installation.md

 ```
  OPERATOR_ID="0.0.29676495"
  OPERATOR_KEY="302e020100300506032b6570042204202119d6291aab20289f12cdb27a0ae446d6b319054e3de81b03564532b8e03cad"
- SCHEMA_TOPIC_ID="0.0.29614911"
 ```

-Note: You can use the Schema Topic ID listed above or you can enter your own if you have one.

 3\.
 Update the following files with your NFT.Storage API KEY.
 Please follow the steps from [https://nft.storage/#getting-started](https://nft.storage/#getting-started) to obtain it.